 Clicky

 The Dead Sea, also known as Yam Ha-Melah or the Sea of Salt is the lowest place on Earth, 400 meters below sea level.
 Our drive there from Tel Aviv was about 2 and 1/2 hours.
-Our first stop for the day was at the stoic and formidable fortress Masada, known as מצדה or metsada meaning ‘fortress’, that I have written about in another blog.
+It is about ten times saltier than the ocean, which means almost nothing lives in it (hence the name), and the density of the water makes it physically impossible to sink.
+You float whether you try to or not.
+First-timers usually spend a minute trying to get their feet down before accepting the situation.

 Ein Gedi Kibbutz Hotel